Dog-Friendly Hotels in Folkestone & South East England (2026)

 No dog restrictions here, any time of year.
 The Warren's one of Kent's best-kept secrets for dog owners.[7]
 It's a protected Site of Special Scientific Interest (SSSI) and Nature Reserve, sitting between Sunny Sands and Samphire Hoe.

 This is proper wilderness.
 Cliff-side walks, gault clay underfoot, and fossil hunting if you're into that sort of thing.
 Your dog can run free while you take in views that make you wonder why you don't do this more often.
-Just be aware that the western beach and walkway will be closed from September 2025 to March 2026 for essential Network Rail footpath works.
+Just be aware that the western beach and walkway will be closed from September 2025 until April 2026 for essential Network Rail coastal defence works—reopening is now expected in April 2026 rather than the originally planned March date.[8]

 The Harbour Arm's brilliant for a shorter walk.
 There's a stony beach on one side, and the food vendors keep water bowls topped up for thirsty dogs.
 Most of the seating's outside, so you can grab a coffee and watch the world go by while your dog people-watches.
 Dogs are welcomed but must be on a lead at all times.